Wind pressure on buildings

 We refer to National Annex NF EN 1991-1-4 (Eurocode 1) to simulate and calculate wind pressures on the building, with a reference wind speed corresponding to an annual probability of exceedance equal to 0.02 (event with a return period equal to 50 years, i.e. W50).

-When calculating the pressure on a façade, a large number of parameters need to be taken into account.
+When calculating the pressure on a facade, a large number of parameters must be taken into account.

-Wind speed seems obvious, but is precisely defined in the standard.
+The wind speed seems obvious but is precisely defined according to the standard.

-Other, more technical values are also important, such as the direction reduction coefficient.
-By convention, this direction is identified by the angle it forms with North, increasing clockwise from 0° to 360°.
+Other more technical values are important, such as the direction reduction coefficient.
+The wind direction is to be considered in several ways, by convention, this direction is marked by the angle it forms with the North, increasing from 0 ° to 360 ° clockwise.

-Wind speeds are thus modulated according to certain predefined coefficients.
+The wind speeds are thus modulated according to certain coefficients predefined upstream.

-For temporary installations (marquees, etc.), the Cseason can be used to modulate wind coefficients according to the months in which the installation is used.
+For temporary installations (marquee…), it is possible to use the Cseason to modulate the wind coefficients according to the months of use of the installation.

 Identification of regulatory wind (class), site roughness criteria and simulation input data.